Children’s Behavioral Healthcare

 - We provide services to children, teens and their families to prevent mental health and substance abuse problems from developing or becoming more serious.

-- We assist your child or teen in overcoming problem thoughts, feelings and behaviors that interfere with daily life, and we help to develop skills for healthy living.
+- We help your child/teen overcome problem thoughts, feelings or behaviors that interfere with daily life, and assist them in developing skills for healthy living.

 Arlington County Behavioral Healthcare Services for Children

-As with physical health, our mental health develops and changes as we get older, and it is important at every stage of life.
-Everyone has mental health, and it can range from being good at times to not so good (even poor) at other times.
-It’s at these times that our services can help.
+As with physical health, our mental health develops and changes as we get older, and is important at every stage of life.
+Everyone has mental health; it can range from being good sometimes to not so good (or poor) at other times.
+It’s at these times that our services help.